GameWithPixels/pixels-js/packages/pixels-web-connect/DOC.md

 acknowledges that an unintended disconnection has occurred (such as one caused by an out of range device or a power loss).

-It's also worth noting that even if the returned `status` was to be accurate the die might still be disconnected the next instant.
+It is also worth noting that even if the returned `status` was to be accurate the die might still be disconnected the next instant.

 As a consequence the following code may still result in the call to